Skip to Content

 AnimeLab is cost-effective on both monthly and yearly plans.
 Crunchyroll’s Fan plan costs A$8 per month, which offers to stream on one device simultaneously.

-AnimeLab’s premium plan costs A$7, which, unlike Crunchyroll, allows streaming on multiple devices simultaneously.
+AnimeLab’s premium plan costs Australian $7, which allows streaming on multiple devices simultaneously, unlike Crunchyroll.

 Both offer a discount if you subscribe to the yearly plan.
 The Mega Fan plan of Crunchyroll comes with 16%, while AnimeLab’s annual plan comes with a 15% discount.